NC SciFest Month!

 The core of the Animal Park’s mission is education, which we strive to bring to life every day for the residents of North Carolina.
 Enjoy visiting exotic animals and participating in these fun activities.
-The event is FREE with admission to the Animal Park ($16 dollars for Adults, $14 for children).
+This virtual event is FREE.
+To sign up for this event, e-mail Elise Gammon at Elise.Gammon@animalparknc.org

 Need to Know Before You Go